suhaskm-neu/suhaskm-neu/README.md

 ## 📚 Projects

 (Here, list some of your key projects.
 Provide a brief description and link to the repositories.
 For example:)

-- **Data Analysis Project:** An extensive analysis, feature engineering and modelling of Hotel Bookings data.
-[View Repository](https://github.com/suhaskm-neu/Hotel-Hospitality-Analysis-and-Modelling)
+- **Credit Risk Classification:** Developed a PyTorch neural network to classify if loan request would be defaulted or not.
+[View Repository](https://github.com/suhaskm-neu/Credit-Risk-Classification-Model)
+- **Smart Waste Solution - Research:** Developed an ML-driven waste segregation system integrating IoT and Cloud, utilizing Deep Learning for 83% accurate waste classification.
+Published project based paper on real-time monitoring, automated emails via ThingSpeak and send alerts to municipalities based on.
+[View Repository](https://github.com/suhaskm-neu/Waste-Management-in-Urban-Localities)
-- **Software Development Project:** An end to end Java-MVC application for Childrens School.
-[View Repository](#)
+- **Software Development Project:** An end to end Java-MVC application for Childrens Daycare/School.
+[View Repository](https://github.com/suhaskm-neu/Children-Daycare)
 - **Cloud Computing Project:** A cloud solution implemented on AWS for efficient data processing.
 [View Repository](#)
 - **Handling Imbalanced Datasets:** PyTorch Credit Risk Classifier modelling, Solved imbalanced dataset issue.
 [View Repository](#)